 For applications where the initial leave was granted before the 6th of April, the applicant can rely on the scenarios described below to make up the creation requirement.

 Our profound expertise and experience in Tier 1 Entrepreneur visa extension applications is evident from our success rate which is publicly visible in our reviews online.
-We boast of one of the leading Tier 1 Entrepreneur visa lawyers in london.
+We boast of one of the leading Tier 1 Entrepreneur visa extension immigration lawyers in London.
 Specialising in initial application, extension as well Indefinite Leave to remain.

 Contact us today for a free initial assessment on 020 3744 2797 or send us a quick email on email@example.com.